apache/shenyu-website/content/en/projects/shenyu/grpc-proxy/index.md

 The parameters are currently passed in `json` format, and the name of `key` defaults to `data`, which you can reset in `GrpcConstants.JSON_DESCRIPTOR_PROTO_FIELD_NAME`; The `value` is passed in according to the `proto` file you define.

-The ShenYu can support streaming calls to `gRPC` service, passing multiple arguments in the form of an array.
+the Apache ShenYu can support streaming calls to `gRPC` service, passing multiple arguments in the form of an array.

 If your `proto` file is defined as follows: